Coronavirus, pregnancy and your health at Royal Surrey

 Coronavirus and postnatal care

 After giving birth, you could be discharged home from delivery suite or transferred to Shere Ward.
-Your partner or one support person is able to be with you between the hours of 09:00 and 20:00.
-They are welcome to come for the whole day or a part of the day but must leave by 8pm.
+Your partner or one support person is able to remain with you at all times and is welcome to stay overnight.

 Coronavirus and visiting maternity